sarschu/CodeSwitching/README.md

 # CodeSwitching

-This repository contains a language ID and PoS system for Latin-Middle English + Training Pipeline for other languages
+This repository contains a language ID and PoS system for Latin-Middle English + Training Pipeline for other languages It comes with trained models for Latin-Middle English but also enables you to retrain for other languages for which tree tagger models are available

 # System requirements
 The system requirements are: